Sergey Nuzhdin

 Jordan Chancellor

-Jordan Chancellor is a Ph.D. student in the Marine Biology and Biological Oceanography program co-advised by Dr. Nuzhdin and Dr. Gracey.
+Jordan Chancellor received her Ph.D. from the Marine Biology and Biological Oceanography program in 2024, co-advised by Dr. Nuzhdin and Dr. Gracey.
 She received her B.S. in Ecology and Evolutionary Biology at Yale University.
 Her research interests focus on sustainability and global food security, specifically the role that bivalves can play in mitigating the use of terrestrial protein sources.
 She is interested in understanding the quantitative traits underlying disease resistance in bivalves that can be applied to large-scale selective breeding.

 Inessa Chandra

-Inessa Chandra is a Ph.D. candidate in the Marine and Environmental Biology program.
+Inessa Chandra received her Ph.D. from the Marine and Environmental Biology program in 2024.
 She studies the temporal dynamics of giant kelp physiology, primarily using transcriptomics and in the context of the circadian clock and senescence.
 She hopes her work will contribute to advances in aquaculture (breeding “stay-green” traits), restoration (understanding local adaptations), and macroalgal carbon accounting (intrinsic controls for balance and timing of carbon flux).

 José Diesel

-José is a Ph.D. candidate whose passion lies in the world of giant kelp.
-His work revolves around studying the genetics of giant kelp to improve farming practices and enhance its sustainability.
-Through bioinformatics tools, José has assembled the genome of giant kelp, allowing him to explore its evolution and population genetics.
-By investigating the distribution and impact of mutations, he aims to gain insights into the resilience and adaptability of this species.
+José Diesel received his Ph.D. in Molecular Biology in 2023.
+His work during his graduate and post-graduate studies revolved around studying the genetics of giant kelp to improve farming practices and enhance its sustainability.
+Through bioinformatics tools, José assembled the genome of giant kelp, allowing him to explore its evolution and population genetics.
+His research also explored the resilience and adaptability of this important species by investigating the distribution and impact of mutations.
 José’s ultimate goal is to leverage this knowledge to optimize kelp farming and contribute to the preservation of our marine ecosystems.

 Website by Marcus Lin